louisborn/questup-frontend/README.md

 <!-- ABOUT THE PROJECT -->
 ## About the Project

-QuestUp is a dashboard to motivate students in middle school to engage with learning content even after the lesson is over.
-The final subject grade("Level") is predicted using Machine Learning.
+QuestUP is a web application to motivate middle school students to engage with learning materials even after the school time.
+The final subject grade (displayed to the students as a level) is predicted using ML techniques based on the students performance.
 "Quests" enable students to receive points.
 Students can receive awards and trophies.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>